What is Bit Rate and What is it Used For?

 Define Bit Rate

-What is a bit rate?
 Bit rate is defined as the rate at which bits are transferred from one location to another.
 It is a measurement of the amount of data transmitted in a given amount of time.
-Bit rate is generally measured in bits per second (bps).
+Bit rate is generally measured in bits per second (Bps).
 It is also measured in kilobits per second (Kbps) or megabits per second (Mbps).
 The mode of transportation may impact speeds.
 A DSL connection may be able to download at close to 768 kbps.
 However, a Firewire 800 connection can send and receive data at rates up to 800 Mbps.

 The quality of an image is measured in resolution.
 The quality of audio or video files is measured in bit rate.